 - China has been in quarantine for nearly three weeks, and has been subjected to strict travel bans from most of the world, including most of the Schengen area, Armenia, Australia, India, Iraq, Indonesia, Japan, Kazakhstan, Kuwait, Malaysia, Maldives, Micronesia, Mongolia, New Zealand, Philippines, Russia, Singapore, Sri Lanka, Taiwan, Turkey, United States, Vietnam, Samoa, Russia, Czech Republic, and Italy.

-- Italy is in emergency lockdown with a strict quarantine in effect until April 3rd.
+- Italy is in emergency lockdown with a strict quarantine.
 Many countries have issued a travel ban on Italy, including India, El Salvador, Malaysia, Singapore, Indonesia and Israel.